-The Pefferlaw Dam and Pefferlaw River are just two of the unique features that gives this area its distinct charm and character.
+The Pefferlaw Dam and Pefferlaw River are two unique features that gives the area its distinct charm and character.

 Town staff worked in collaboration with the Conservation Authority to complete a technical assessment of the existing conditions of the Pefferlaw Dam.
 Field crews were on site to undertake these assessments.

 The Town retained D.M.
 Wills Associates Ltd. an Engineering Consultant, to complete field studies that included: